vectorgrp/xcp-lite/README.md

 - Add sub groups of measurements for event instances
 - Improve the pointer provenance checks in XcpEvent
 - Add support to describe the application clock domain in rust
-- Provide a no-std version and create a embassy example
+- Provide a no-std version and create an embassy example

-Suggested changes to the XCP standard
+Suggested simplifications and optimizations for the XCP on ETH standard
-- Add GET_ID type to upload (from ECU) binary schemas (.ZIP, .desc), referenced in A2L file
+- Support 64 Bit addresses in SHORT_UPLOAD, SHORT_DONWLOAD and SET_MTA
+- Support more than (256-4)/(128-4) ODTs (ODT number as u16), avoid event based queue overload indication
+- Add an option for 64 bit transport layer packet alignment
+- Add an option to require a 1:1 association from event to daq list to simplify data structures and reduce event runtime

 - Support variable length ODT entries for serialized data types
 - Support segmented DTOs larger than segment size

-- Support 64 Bit addresses
-- Support more than (256-4)/(128-4) ODTs to avoid event based queue overload indication
-- Add the option to require a 1:1 association from event to daq list to simplify data structures and reduce event runtime
+- Add GET_ID type to upload (from ECU) binary schemas (.ZIP, .desc), referenced in A2L file
 - Make GET_DAQ_CLOCK obsolete (when PTP TAI time is provided), by supporting 64 Bit DAQ timestamps
+- Remove clock properties legacy mode